yhtomitim/who-fed-the-dog-client/README.md

 # Who Fed The Dog?!
 App, client-side

 A Vue.js app built with Vuetify.js that helps keep track of who fed a dog or other pet.
-Backed with an Express API and PostgreSQL db
+Backed with an Express API and PostgreSQL db.
+The server-side source code can be found [here](https://github.com/yhtomitim/who-fed-the-dog-server).

 ## Build Setup